Spidrre/test_PeK/README.md

 - The 11th iteration of YOLO was employed, specifically YOLOv11x, due to its superior performance in detecting apples in images 4-6.
 The decision to use this "heavier" model is justified by the fact that auto_annotate still depends on object detection for identifying apples.
 - The SAM2 model was employed, although it yielded better results, the gain in accuracy was minimal.

+These steps significantly contributed to improving the accuracy and quality of the solution, particularly in detecting apples in images 4-6.
 To further improve quality of this solution it is recommended to fine-tune OD model on the custom dataset close to the sample images.

 ## Files and their contents